On my first major backpacking trip, I solved the need for a light, minimalist wallet with a ziploc bag.

 2) It’s a Bi-fold Wallet

 It’s obvious that a bi-fold wallet is the best choice for… well, everyone.
-Whoever invented the tri-fold wallet should be dragged away by the Vegas Mafia and put to rest in the desert, none the wiser.
+Whoever invented the tri-fold wallet should be dragged away by the Vegas Mafia and put to rest in the desert.

 Cash is not made to be folded three ways.

 Additionally, may I add that an ID is not to be viewed through a sticky, opaque, crummy piece of “clear’ plastic.
-It’s made to be pulled out of the same type of slot in which you’d hold a credit card, to be handed to the doorman at the entrance.
+It’s made to be pulled out of the same type of slot in which you’d hold a credit card ,and physically handed to the bartender or doorman.

 3) Its Billfold Holds Cash